cilevanmarken/axiomatic_analysis_in_neural_rankers/README.md

 - `prepend`: target query term added to the beginning of a document

 `TFC2_K` (for TFC2): list, possibly containing
-- 1: run experiment with baseline document with 1 appended query terms and perturbed document with 2 appended query terms.
-- 2: run experiment with baseline document with 2 appended query terms and perturbed document with 3 appended query terms.
-- 5: run experiment with baseline document with 5 appended query terms and perturbed document with 6 appended query terms.
-- 10: run experiment with baseline document with 10 appended query terms and perturbed document with 11 appended query terms.
+for k in [1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 50]:
-- 50: run experiment with baseline document with 11 appended query terms and perturbed document with 51 appended query terms.
+- run experiment with baseline document with k appended query terms and perturbed document with k + 1 appended query terms.

 ## Experiments